Table Jura

 The so-called Table Jura or Plateau Jura (Tafeljura; le Jura tabulaire) is the northeastern extension of the Jura Mountains.
 It stands in opposition to the folded Jura (Faltenjura) of the Jura range proper.

-The Table Jura stretches across the Swiss cantons of Basel-Landschaft, Aargau, and Schaffhausen (Randen) into southern Germany (Baden-Württemberg, Bavaria), including the Hoher Randen, Baar, the Swabian Jura and the Franconian Jura.
+The Table Jura stretches across the Swiss cantons of Basel-Landschaft, Aargau and Schaffhausen into southern Germany (Baden-Württemberg, Bavaria).
+It includes the Randen, Baar, the Swabian Jura and the Franconian Jura.
 The Table Jura thus ranges from near the Swiss city of Basel to the German city of Coburg.

+The range is crossed by the Rhine (High Rhine) and upper part of the Danube.